lfglabs-dev/og.starknet.id/README.md

 _Second step:_ Install the dependencies using `npm i`

 _Third step:_ Create an environnement file named `.env.local`.
 Here is the one we use for https://goerli.og.starknet.id.
-Be sure to change every variable depending on your needs.
-(The `NEXT_PUBLIC_ROOT_DOMAIN`represents the domain that you'll distribute on your app).
+Be sure to change variables depending on your needs.
+(The `NEXT_PUBLIC_ROOT_DOMAIN` represents the root domain that you'll distribute subdomain of on your app).

 ```
 NEXT_PUBLIC_APP_LINK=https://goerli.app.starknet.id